UQ-UQx/carbon101x_impacts_map/README.md

 ### Database Setup
 1. Create database and user account for this database.
 The information is needed by config.php
-2. Create tables by import psyc101_1x_correlation.sql to the above database

 ### Config Setup
 1. Edit config.php with your respective LTI keys and optional database details